A private residency.

 If this sounds like it might fit

-Reach out for a 30-minute call.
+Reach out for a 30-minute fit call.

 Bring one real situation.

 No deck.
-No pitch.
-No follow-up sequence.
+No pitch theater.
+No chasing.

 If it fits, we book the first session.
+If it does not, we will both know quickly.

 —Bud

-Please reach out first to elissa@recompound.ai
+Or reach out to elissa@recompound.ai.

 Who's behind re:compound